dannypsnl/rocket/rocket-doc/content/documents/response.md

 > Note: In following context, we only show handle function

+> Warning: Don't use `*response.Response` cross goroutine, it's not designed to be thread-safe(and it don't have to be)

 Basically rocket contains some type to help you return value more easier

 For example, `response.Html`